Code-Institute-Submissions/UCD-milestone--Monkees/README.md

 <br> JavaScript: https://www.w3schools.com/js/default.asp

 ### Bootstrap
-This project uses Bootstrap as a framework to assist in page layout, navigation, modal and carousel features.
+This project uses Bootstrap (and classes imported from Bootstrap) as a framework to assist in page layout, navigation, modal and carousel features.
 <br>https://getbootstrap.com/

 ### Cloud9